 - 5 Final Thoughts

-Officially, a Pitbull is not actually a dog breed in itself, but an umbrella term used for dogs who descend from Bulldogs and Terriers.
-There are four official breeds of the Pitbull type dog, but often other similar looking breeds will also be chucked under the Pitbull label, which we will look into further in the next section.
-The American Pitbull Terrier is the main dog breed that is associated with the term Pitbull, so often when someone is talking about a Pitbull, they will more than likely be referring to an American Pitbull Terrier.
+Officially, a Pitbull is not actually a dog breed in itself.
+It’s an umbrella term used for dogs who descend from Bulldogs and Terriers.
+There are four official breeds of the Pitbull type dog.
+However, often other similar looking breeds will also be chucked under the Pitbull label, which we will look into further in the next section.
+The American Pitbull Terrier is the main dog breed that is associated with the term Pitbull.
+Often when someone is talking about a Pitbull, they will more than likely be referring to an American Pitbull Terrier.

 This is where the Pitbull type dog’s vicious reputation started.
-However, on an important note, all fighting dogs were obviously trained to be extremely vicious towards other dogs, but as soon as a human entered the ring, they were trained not to attack, and this is where their love of humans also stems from.
+However, on an important note, all fighting dogs were obviously trained to be extremely vicious towards other dogs.
+But, as soon as a human entered the ring, they were trained not to attack.
+This is where their love of humans also stems from.
 Any dog that displayed human aggression were culled.

 After the Civil War, British immigrants began to arrive in America, with their fighting dogs in tow.
-It was here that American dog fighters wanted to create an even bigger and more powerful fighting dog breed, and this was where the American Pitbull Terrier, American Staffordshire Bull Terrier and American Bully were born.
+It was here that American dogfighters wanted to create an even bigger and more powerful fighting dog breed.
+This was where the American Pitbull Terrier, American Staffordshire Bull Terrier, and American Bully were born.

 Different Types of Pitbulls

-Pitbull type dogs come in pretty much any animal color you can think of, except for merle, and whilst there are merle colored Pitbull type dogs out there, the merle color gene is not naturally found in the breeds, which means another breed with this color gene has been chucked into the mix at some point.
-Therefore a merle Pitbull type dog is not 100% of Pitbull origin, and this color is not accepted by any breed club, so this is something to think about before paying the extra price tag for this color.
+Pitbull type dogs come in pretty much any animal color you can think of, except for merle.
+While there are merle colored Pitbull type dogs out there, the merle color gene is not naturally found in these breeds.
+This means another breed with this color gene has been chucked into the mix at some point.
+Therefore a merle Pitbull type dog is not 100% of Pitbull origin.
+This color is not accepted by any breed club, so this is something to think about before paying the extra price tag for this color.

 17 – 20 inches (F)